-Our reports draw needed attention to issues affecting bicyclists, as well as highlight strides we’ve made as a region in supporting safer bicycling and walking.
+Our reports draw needed attention to issues affecting bicyclists, pedestrians and other micromobility users, as well as highlight strides we’ve made as a region in supporting safer bicycling, walking and rolling.

 Archived Research from 2017